Skip to main content

 Biography

-Additionally, she holds memberships in the following professional organizations: NAACP Dallas Branch, League of Women Voters of Dallas, Paul Quinn National Alumni Association, Texas Coalition of Black Democrats, United Negro College Fund, National Association of Negro Business and Professional Women’s Club, National Council of Negro Women, and Delta Sigma Theta Sorority, Inc.
+Additionally, she holds memberships in the following organizations: the NAACP Dallas Branch; League of Women Voters of Dallas; Paul Quinn National Alumni Association; Texas Coalition of Black Democrats; United Negro College Fund (UNCF); National Association of Negro Business and Professional Women's Club; National Council of Negro Women; and Delta Sigma Theta Sorority Inc.